Polyoxometalates turned into polyoxocations

 Synthesis of a Bowl-type Dodecavanadate by the Coupling Reaction of Alkoxohexavanadate and Discovery of a Chiral Octadecavanadate,K. Domae, D. Uchimura, Y. Koyama, S. Inami, Y. Hayashi, K. Isobe, H. Kameda, T. Shimoda, Pure.
 Appl.
 Chem., 81, 1323–1330 (2009).
 DOI:10.1351/PAC-CON-08-08-25

 A flexible inorganic polyoxovanadate ligand makes the coordination mode automatically fit to a multinuclear core.
-Unlike organic ligands where a tailor-made design such as a binuclear ligand for a binuclear complex is necessary, the inorganic ligand allows coordination mode switch by offering an appropriate number of donors and coordination geometry for a dinuclear or a trinuclear cluster unit, without re-designing the ligand.
+Unlike organic ligands where a tailor-made design such as a binuclear ligand for a binuclear complex is necessary, our inorganic ligand allows coordination mode switches by offering an appropriate number of donors and coordination geometry for a dinuclear or a trinuclear cluster unit, without re-designing the ligand by ellaborating synthetic procedures.

-Catches a guest anion of the size even larger than the entrance of the bowl, by squeezing it !
+Catch a guest anion of the size even larger than the entrance of the bowl, by squeezing it !
 It is flexible and is able to capture various multi-atomic anions.
-The capturing rates are greater than the capturing of a spherical halide ion.
+The capturing rates are greater than the capturing of spherical halide ions.
 The ionic host allows a switch of bond lengths and angles while keeping the overall geometry, it is shape responsive.

-The bowl-type vanadium-oxide molecule has a net charge of 4– with positively-charged cavity.
-When a halide anion is added, host-guest complexes are formed by overcoming the repulsive interaction.
+The bowl-type vanadium-oxide molecule has a net charge of 4–, yet the inner cavity is positive by the arrangement of 12 vanadium atoms.
+When a halide anion is added, a host-guest complex is formed by overcoming the overall repulsive interaction.
 The anion guest sits at the center of the cavity and do not dissociate once it is trapped, "An anion inside an anion".

 The vanadium-oxide bowl catches a halide ball then changing a shape to secure it, no longer reactive to the outside reagents.
 Play a catch, do not fumble a ball.
 The inorganic bonds are flexible enough to dynamically change bond angles and lengthes in a totally different isomeric structure–––from an open-bowl to a closed-shape just like a move of a mitt in baseball.
 The process is reversible and you can play it again.